Start Building for Free

 Introduction

-To build Docker images for deployment using the Docker execution environment, you must use the setup_remote_docker key.
-If your job requires docker or docker-compose commands, add the setup_remote_docker step into your .circleci/config.yml:
+To build Docker images (for example, using docker or docker-compose commands) when using the Docker execution environment, you must use the setup_remote_docker key in your job:

 jobs: